-People turn to mental health professionals when they’re most vulnerable and looking for help working through emotional wounds and other personal issues.
+People turn to Doral mental health professionals when they’re most vulnerable and looking for help working through emotional wounds and other personal issues.
 They speak to therapists about their intimate secrets, deepest fears, and darkest pain.
 A therapist who is a licensed doctor may also prescribe strong medications to treat the patient’s conditions.
 These medications can come with serious complications.

 The psychotherapy process heals many people, but there are potential downsides.
 Some unethical mental health professionals abuse their positions of power.
 Some manipulate their patients into sexual relationships.
 Others are negligent in their duties to warn law enforcement about patients who pose dangers to the public or to intervene to help patients on the verge of self-harm.

 Did your psychologist betray your trust and cause you harm by crossing a moral, ethical, or professional boundary?
-Contact an experienced Doral Psychotherapy Malpractice and Abuse Attorneys at Sibley Dolman to discuss your legal options.
+Contact an experienced Doral Psychotherapy Malpractice and Abuse Attorneys at Dolman Law Group to discuss your legal options.
 The American Institute of Legal Counsel has named our personal injury practice as one of America’s Ten Best Law Firms.

 What Is Psychotherapy?